truenas/middleware/docs/userguide/index.rst

    read through the performance analysis at
    `Running ZFS over NFS as a VMware Store <http://blog.laspina.ca/ubiquitous/running-zfs-over-nfs-as-a-vmware-store>`_.

-Configuring NFS is a multi-step process that requires you to create NFS share(s), configure NFS in Services → NFS, then start NFS in Services →
+Configuring NFS is a multi-step process that requires you to create NFS share(s), configure NFS in :menuselection:`Services --> NFS`, then start NFS in
-Services.
+:menuselection:` Services --> Services`.
 It does not require you to create users or groups as NFS uses IP addresses to determine which systems are allowed to access the NFS share.

 This section demonstrates how to create an NFS share, provides a configuration example, demonstrates how to connect to the share from various operating systems, and provides some troubleshooting tips.

-To create an NFS share, click Sharing → Unix (NFS) Shares → Add Unix (NFS) Share, shown in Figure 10.2a.
+To create an NFS share, click :menuselection:`Sharing --> Unix (NFS) Shares --> Add Unix (NFS) Share`, shown in Figure 10.2a.
 Table 10.2a summarizes the options in this screen.

 **Figure 10.2a: Creating an NFS Share**

 |Figure102a_png|

 Once you press the OK button when creating the NFS share, a pop-up menu will ask "Would you like to enable this service?"
-Click Yes and Services →
+Click "Yes" and
-Control Services will open and indicate whether or not the NFS service successfully started.
+:menuselection:`Services --> Control Services` will open and indicate whether or not the NFS service successfully started.

 **Table 10.2a: NFS Share Options**